 Original artwork by Dan Seaborn

 Our counseling center focuses on individual and family wellness, child and adolescent wellness and corporate wellness.
 We believe that counseling is a huge benefit to the entire family.
 When one part of the body fails to work, it affects the whole being.
 The same concept applies to your family.
 When one person hurts, the whole family feels the pain to some degree.
-Our vision is to assist those who are struggling in their emotional, relational, and spiritual journeys.
+Our vision is to assist those who are struggling in their emotional, relational, and spiritual journeys by helping them overcome barriers to allow development toward wholeness.

 Our staff of licensed professionals counsel individuals, couples, and families, helping them to overcome barriers and develop toward wholeness.
 We offer help for premarital couples, single parents, adoptive and blended families, divorce recovery, mood disorders, communication issues, domestic violence situations and so much more.